-Below is a sample list of some future choices to explore following studies in Drama Studies.
-This list is not exhaustive but it provides a solid idea of what fellow graduates have gone on to do and what potential careers a Drama Studies degree can offer.
-Some options are more directly associated with specific areas of Drama Studies than others.
+Below is a sample list of some future choices to explore following studies in Drama and Creative Arts.
+This list is not exhaustive but it provides a solid idea of what fellow graduates have gone on to do and what potential careers a Drama and Creative Arts degree can offer.
+Some options are more directly associated with specific areas of Drama and Creative Arts than others.

 - Community Centre Instructor